haccer/.github/profile/README.md

-I used to build applications and tools for hackers, now I build crypto applications.
+### I used to build tools for hackers.
+Now I build crypto applications.